tylerthardy/Geostats-Lessons/CloneAndPull.md

 **Windows (Command Prompt)**:
 * Click the Start button and type into the box (Quick Search on Win7, or Ask Me Anything on Win10):

 *     cmd
-* Once you have the Command Prompt open, type 'cd' followed by the full filepath of the folder you created for Geostats.
+* Once you have the Command Prompt open, type "cd " followed by the full filepath of the folder you created for Geostats.
+Make sure to include the space between cd and the filepath.
 This will put you in that folder.

 *     cd C:\Geostats2016\
 * Alternatively, you can type 'cd' and then drag the folder from Windows to the Command Prompt to copy the filepath into Command Prompt.

 **Mac (Terminal)**:
 * Open Finder and go to Applications, then to Utilities, and open Terminal
-* Once you have Terminal open, type "cd " (include the space after cd) and then drag the Geostats folder you created into Terminal, and press Enter.
+* Once you have Terminal open, type "cd " and then drag the Geostats folder you created into Terminal, and press Enter.
+Make sure to include the space between cd and the folder.
 This will put you in that folder.

 *     cd [Drag and Drop Folder]

 **Cloning:**